 Kyla from Where Is The World chats about visiting Luang Prabang with kids (Laos).

-Hubby and I dipped out toe into Laos over a decade ago.
-We are desperate to get back to South East Asia and would love to explore more of Laos with the boys.
+Hubby and I dipped out toe into Laos over a decade ago and is a place that we sadly missed on our recent 10 weeks backpacking Southeast Asia.
 Kyla has certainly got my feet itching and travel juices flowing with this month’s interview!

 1. Tell us a bit about yourselves.
 Where are you from and how often do you travel as a family?
 How old are your children?

 We’re a Canadian family of four, and we absolutely LOVE to travel!!
 We live in Northern Canada, so the winters are long and very cold.
-Travel gives us an escape from the dark, and allows us to see & experience the world outside of our tiny, frozen corner.
+Travel gives us an escape from the dark, and allows us to see and experience the world outside of our tiny, frozen corner.

 I’m Kyla, mom and travel planner.
 I’m an optometrist (eye doctor) and I own my practice alongside 2 business partners.
 We’ve set up the practice in a way that allows our families to take a lot of vacation.